 Another spacing issue you’ll run across is how many people can actually sit at one table.
 On our website under “Your Custom Piece” we have a table seating guide for rectangular, square, circular, and oval tables.
 On that guide you will notice that in some cases we show a table with a different number of people across from each other.
 For example, you may see three people on one side of a table and four people seated across from them.
 This is to illustrate that there is some flexibility with seating.
 The side that has four people in this example is still very comfortable with enough elbow room for all, and the side with three people represents a lot of extra elbow room.

 Of course, people come in all shapes and sizes, so our guidelines are general.
-If your family is comprised of football players, err on the side of caution and give yourself extra room.
-If your family is petit, you will be able to get away with less wall clearance and more seating on each side.
+If your family is comprised of big people, err on the side of caution and give yourself extra room.
+If your family is petite, you will be able to get away with less wall clearance and more seating on each side.
 We’re happy to discuss sizing options with you—simply giving Cannon Hill a call at 857-576-2089 or drop us an email at firstname.lastname@example.org.
 On a case by case basis, we are willing to come to your home and help you measure your space and discuss the size of your table.
 We also have a drag and drop tool on our website that allows you to photograph your space and send us pictures.
 We are here to help!